cscorley/dissertation/chapters/2_related/5_dit.md

 ## Developer Identification {#sec:related-dit}

 In this section we survey the literature on developer identification.
+Developer identification is a triaging activity in which a team member identifies a list of developers that are most apt to complete a change request and assigning one or more of those developers to the task [@McDonald-Ackerman_1998].  @Begel-etal_2010 show that developers need help finding expertise within their organization *more than they need help finding source code elements*.

 As noted by @Shokripour-etal_2013, there are two broad categories of work in this area: activity-based approaches and location-based approaches.
 An activity-based approach uses information gained from a developers *activity*, e.g., which change requests they have worked on in the past.
 Location-based approaches resemble a feature location technique in that they rely on source code entity information to derive a developer, e.g., which developer has worked on the related classes in the past?

+### a random example {#sec:dit-background}

+Location-based techniques are a common developer identification technique and build upon feature location techniques.
+We refer the reader to Section
+\ref{sec:flt-background} for a background on how a typical feature location techniques works.

+We can use an FLT to identify a ranked list of source code entities related to a particular task.
+Using ownership knowledge about the identified entities, we can choose an appropriate developer to complete the task.
+For example, if the FLT identifies the file `foo.py` as the most related entity, then we would want to know about the maintainer, or owner, of `foo.py`.
+There are multiple ways to determine the ownership of a source code entity [@Bird-etal_2011;
+@Kagdi-etal_2012; @Corley-etal_2012; @Hossen-etal_2014].

+A simple, example ownership metric is the number of times a developer has committed changes to a file.
+That is, if over the software history Johanna modified `foo.py` 20 times, while Heather only has 5 modifications to `foo.py`, then we consider Johanna as the owner of `foo.py`.
+Here, we would assign all tasks related to `foo.py` to Johanna.

-#### Activity-based Approaches
+### Activity-based Approaches

 @Mockus-Herbsleb_2002 present Expertise Browser to locate expertise.
 The browser uses units of experience called Experience Atoms (EA) extracted from